Oath of Office for New/ Re-elected Members

 Budget Committee Representative - F. Robert Leary Sr.

-Planning Board Representative - Kevin Lynch
+Planning Board Representative - Steven G. Gannon

 Capital Improvement Committee Representative - Kimberly M. Queenan